 There are five levels of listening:

 The first one is Ignoring: This is when we squarely refuse to listen.

-“Active Listening” is crucial to the success of coaching.
-All the magic happens when the coach, listening, mirroring and asking powerful questions, opens that thrilling window for his client to look in depth into the multiple beautiful facets of his true nature, win back his confidence and unleash his unlimited powerful potential.
+“Active Listening” is crucial for the success of the coaching process.
+Magic happens when the coach is listening, mirroring, and asking powerful questions.
+That way, they help clients look in depth into the multiple facets of their true nature, win back their confidence and unleash their unlimited potential.